AI and Data for Clinical Trial Optimization

 AGENTIC AI FRAMEWORK

 This talk highlights practical ways agentic AI can reduce routine manual work across clinical development.
-We’ll look at real, low-risk applications—automating feasibility summaries, preparing study-startup packages, checking protocol criteria, cleaning site data, and tracking actions from monitoring visits.
 Emphasis is placed on what is dependable today, how to implement it safely, and where human oversight remains essential.

 Panel Moderator: